hamlibdk/HAMLIB-SDK/README.md

 - Re-open [MSYS2][] with the **[MSYS2][]** command inside the [PowerShell][] terminal

 **Note:** The **src** directory in your backup should contain your previous work.
-It is safe to copy this enture foler across to your new [MSYS2][] Profile.
+It is safe to copy this enture folder across to your new [MSYS2][] Profile.

 You will need to pull down your Hamlib repository again and/or restore any custom work to folders created within the [MSYS2][] environment.
 See Step 3b below.